lasik marketing with google ads

-Over 3.5 billion searches happen on Google every single day, making it the most popular website on the internet.
-If you’re not leveraging their ad platform for your LASIK business, you’re missing out.
+Over 3.5 billion searches happen on Google every single day, making it the most popular website on the Internet.
+If you’re not leveraging their ad platform for your LASIK marketing or Refractive Surgery practice, you’re missing out.

 When it comes to running ads on the internet, you want to focus your efforts on where users’ attention is.
-Clearly, there is nothing as dominant as Google, which makes Adwords the most powerful ad market on the web.
+Clearly, there is nothing as dominant as Google, which makes Google Ads (previously Google Adwords) the most powerful ad market on the web.

 As with Facebook Ads, Google uses their enormous amount of data to allow you to target exactly the types of leads you’re looking for.

 Being that LASIK and refractive surgery practices are local brick and mortar services, the most important thing to keep in mind is that your ads will be location-based.
 In other words, you can tell Google only to show your ads to people searching and browsing within your service area, which means you’ll only pay for those searches.